 - Appreciation (the rise in a home’s value).

 The earlier you purchase your own home, the sooner you can enjoy appreciation over the years!
 Bestselling author David Bach says, “If you rent, you’ll always be poor.”
 He further states, “the longer you rent, the less likely you are to buy and you fall further and further behind.”
 Bach acknowledges, however, that buying a home isn’t always a right choice for everyone.
 For some, it may be smarter to hold off on purchasing a home.
-Let The Stott Team help you decide if it’s a good choice for you!
+Let Stott Real Estate, Inc. help you decide if it’s a good choice for you!

 - Your home builds equity for your future.
 You can use the equity to move up to a larger home or to help send your children to college.